Holy Land Pilgrimage - October 12, 2021

 Our pilgrimage begins today as we depart on our flight to Israel.
 Meals and drinks served aloft.

-Upon arriving at Ben Gurion Airport in Tel Aviv, we will be met by our local guide, who will arrange the schedule of our visits, and make the Scriptures come alive for us as we follow in the footsteps of Jesus, the Apostles and the Prophets.
-Transfer to our hotel in Jerusalem.
+After arrival at Ben Gurion Airport in Tel Aviv, our immersion in ancient Israel where Christ walked begins.
+Meet our guide, who will make the Scriptures come alive for us as we follow in the footsteps of Jesus, the Apostles, and the Prophets.
+We will transfer to our hotel in Jerusalem, our home for the next five nights.

 - Arrangements for daily Mass